armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 ## Create a service account with with to install Spinnaker

-Halyard will install Spinnaker in your Kubernetes cluster; it is a good idea to have a dedicated service account for halyard to use to interact with your Kubernetes cluster.
+Halyard will install Spinnaker in your Kubernetes cluster; it is a good idea to have a dedicated service account for Halyard to use to interact with your Kubernetes cluster.
 First, we'll create the namespace where Spinnaker will live, and then create a service account and permissions to install Spinnaker into that namespace.

 ### Set up bash parameters in the container

 First, we'll set up bash environment variables that will be used by later commands

-*Do this in the halyard container*
+*Do this in the Halyard container*

 ```bash